nitwit-se/notes/content/posts/20231114163855-openai_s_assistants_api.md

 Essentially a direct competitor to [LangChain](https://www.langchain.com/) and Microsoft's [autogen](https://github.com/microsoft/autogen) this new API radically simplifies software development work when trying to build agent based solutions.

 So far the documentation is sparse and the examples and sandbox environment leaves a bit to be desired.
 So I thought I'd write some practical notes for myself while doing some research work at [ClimateView](https://climateview.global).

+Note: this note assumes you are at least a little familiar with Python, and that you have an OpenAI developer account with some credit on it.
 ## Why is this cool?

 Support for **function callbacks** in this new API opens up lots of neat ways of adding gpt-4 to your scripting.